nmcb/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 This gives an entirely finitist view of infinite sets of data and equations relating the data.

+> that is waaaaaay cool - finitist view ftw <3

 ## Writing definitions interactively